To train and Consulting on Business, Entrepreneurship, Innovations by delivering interventions at three levels:

 TECC services at the macro level are aimed at contributing to improving the business environment for MSME at local government levels.
 In other words, TECC will facilitate building capacity of MSMEs to articulate issues that affect their businesses directly as mirrored by national policies.
 This includes the organisation of MSME targeted workshops to assist in building synergies by way of sharing knowledge and information on SME development, workable strategies for overcoming MSME challenges and feedback; networking and awareness creation on current issues concerning the business environment.

 The services at Meso level feature prominently under TECC by further building skill and knowledge capacity to trainers and institutions such as chambers, business clubs and local government agencies to be able to deliver similar training to members and other MSMEs in their own areas.
-This is a continuous process combined with targeted capacity building measures to maintain the high quality standards and the anticipated impact on the micro level.
+This is a continuous process combined with targeted capacity building measures to maintain high-quality standards and the anticipated impact on the micro level.
 Some of the training strategies to adopt will include refining content and improvements in delivery methods.
 A TECC Information Resource Centre will be available and accessed by MSME researchers and practitioners.
-An important aspect of assuring that TECC performance standards are maintained will be the certification of TECC trainers…
+An important aspect of assuring those TECC performance standards are maintained will be the certification of TECC trainers…

 According to their years of experience TECC will distinguish:

 - Senior TECC Trainer ( > 5 years experience as trainer in fields relevant to TECC);

 - TECC Trainer ( 2 – 5 years experience as trainer in fields relevant to TECC)

 - Junior TECC Trainer (university graduate, no practical training experience)

 At meso level TECC will also focus on strengthening the capacity of existing mentors and scale up its current size.
 The role of mentors under TECC will be to diversify into business support services such as proper use of loan finances, linkages to venture capital and other international credits and modernisation of enterprises.